Patient Responsibility

 The Inflation Reduction Act changed the law so that Medicare Part D plans cannot charge you more than certain amounts for specific drugs and vaccines.
 These are not discounts or benefits your plan chose to offer.
 They are federal law.
 If you paid more than these amounts, the pharmacy or your plan made an error, and you are owed money back.

-If you looked at a pharmacy receipt and the numbers don’t match these caps, you were overcharged.
+If you looked at a pharmacy receipt and the numbers don’t match the cap that applies to you, you were overcharged.
 This page will walk you through exactly what to do to get your money back.

 Why This Happens